PranjaySingh/Cat_Escape/README.md

 To Play visit the link - https://pranjaysingh.github.io/Cat_Escape/ (Playing on Mobile Devices not recommended)

 Playing Instructions - Click and drag to move the cat.
+Game gets over after 20 sec.

 Build Hosted on Github Pages via "main" Branch.